Charlie I'Anson: Valencia B

 On 20 August 2015, I'Anson rescinded his contract with Elche.
 The following day, he joined Valencia CF Mestalla, again in the third tier.
 He made his debut for them on 20 September, replacing Nacho Gil for the final 17 minutes of a 3–2 loss at UE Cornellà.
 His first goal for them came on 30 April, opening a 2–0 home win over CF Badalona.
 On 10 September 2016, he was sent off in a 2–2 draw at Atlético Saguntino.

 Granada

 On 7 July 2017, Charlie signed a one-year deal with Granada CF, newly relegated to the second tier.
 He made his debut on 27 August, replacing Germán for the final five minutes of a 1–1 draw at Real Zaragoza.

 Murcia and Rayo Majadahonda

 On 30 January 2018, I'Anson returned to Murcia, after rescinding his contract with Granada.
 On 26 July of the following year, he moved to fellow third division side CF Rayo Majadahonda.

 On 5 August 2020, I'Anson joined Segunda División B side UCAM Murcia.

+I'Anson signed for Vélez ahead of the 2023–24 season under fellow Englishman Michael Jolley.

+On 1 February 2024, I'Anson signed for Tercera Federación side Juventud Torremolinos.